salonikumawat28/notes_management_app/README.md

 # React concepts

-## React component - sttributes and child elements
+## React component - attributes and child elements

 A custom React component can have attributes and child elements as well.
 Example: